-variable remuneration for group Identified Staff is in line with their strategic role, regulatory requirements and our pay for performance culture; the general employee population is offered a balanced pay-mix in line with the role, scope and business or market context of reference.
+• the general employee population is offered a balanced pay-mix in line with the role, scope and business or market context of reference.

 In line with Capital Requirements Directive (CRD IV) a specific limit to the ratio of the variable and fix component of the compensation has been established.